William Optics FLT-123 ( APM LZOS

 short focal ratio, the FLT-123 has more off-axis field curvature than an F8

-triplet, more than an explicitly flat-field design like a TeleVue
+triplet, more than an explicitly flat-field design like a TeleVue NP127 or

-using a really flat eyepiece like an Ethos.
+flat eyepiece like an Ethos.

 Star